fhamonic/mippp/README.md

 ...
 target_link_libraries(<some_target> INTERFACE mippp)
 ```
-Until C++23, the Range-v3 library (https://ericniebler.github.io/range-v3/) is mandatory for some ranges functionnalities.
+Until C++23, the [Range-v3 library](https://ericniebler.github.io/range-v3/) is mandatory for some ranges functionnalities.
-The Conan C++ package manager (https://conan.io/) is used to automatically resolve this dependency.
+This project use the [Conan C++ package manager](https://conan.io/) is used to automatically resolve this dependency.

 ### As a single-header